 However, “King Andrew” is not an original song.
 The sheet music itself states that the tune is “Dame Durden,” a name for a housewife.
 This is a terrifically old traditional English folk melody, with slightly racy words, which Parker apparently adapted to fit the anonymous “King Andrew” text.
 Oliver Ditson and Parker established the publishing firm of Parker and Ditson in 1836.
 The partnership ended in 1842, when Ditson bought Parker’s interest in the firm.
 Parker belonged to the Trinity Church congregation, where his relative Samuel Parker ministered and also sang in the Trinity Church choir.
 His son James Cutler Dunn Parker (1828-1916) was a teacher and superintendent of examinations at the New England Conservatory of Music.
 S. H. Parker died on Dec, 25, 1864, at Cambridge, MA.

-The following works by Thomas Newman are contained in my collection:
+The following work by Samuel Hale Parker is contained in my collection:

 King Andrew (1834).